 This point is a good time to take a nice vacation, because there’s still plenty of work left to do.

-The project becomes unsustainable due to expectations of parallel development
+4. The project becomes unsustainable due to parallel development

 Legacy systems are funny.
 No one likes them.
-The word legacy evokes the outdated, the crufty, the frustrating.
+The word legacy indicates outdated, crufty, frustrating.

 When attempting a Rewrite, this becomes a problem.
 There’s a good chance the existing legacy system has customers and has bugs.
 Someone has to shovel the coal into the furnace.
-As you’re developing the New System, maintaining feature parity becomes an impossible task.
-The lines between a new feature and a bugfix in legacy systems are incredibly blurry.
-As you maintain the legacy system, you painstakingly duplicate the work into the New.
+As you’re developing the New System, maintaining feature parity becomes a Sisyphean task.
+You carefully port features to the new system, only to see some new behavior be added to or corrected in the old system.

 How does this look to the customer?
 It looks like you’re moving at half-speed since your team’s time is split between two projects.